-Our executive officers are not eligible to use the Company's arrangements with NetJets for personal travel.
+We maintain an arrangement with Net Jets, which our executive officers are not eligible to use for personal travel.
 Infrequently, spouses and guests of our named executive officers accompany the executive when a NetJets flight is already going to a specific destination for a business purpose.
 This has a minimal cost to the Company and, where applicable, the direct variable costs associated with the additional passenger are included in determining the aggregate incremental cost to Aon.
+For

-For Mr. Case, the perquisite column includes amounts related to such accompanied travel.
+Mr. Case and Mr. McGill, the perquisite column includes amounts related to such accompanied travel.